compphylo/compphylo.github.io/MexicoCity2023/index.md

 ## Schedule/Workshop Structure

+* (Background on comparative phylogeography)[https://docs.google.com/presentation/d/1lHaMy4gizGOZbfQ8-zJqNZjLqOv0gZ5s/edit?usp=sharing&ouid=104169659317553534133&rtpof=true&sd=true] [1 hr]
-* Background on comparative phylogeography.
-Why do we do this?
+ * Why do we do this?
 How?
-What kinds of questions can we ask and answer?
-Examples from the literature.
-(1 hour)
+ * What kinds of questions can we ask and answer?
+ * Examples from the literature.
+* (Running PTA Simulations)[PTA_Simulations.md] [1.5 hr]
-* Running simulations with the PTA comparative phylogeographic model and reviewing some of the key model parameters and outputs.
+ * Running simulations with the PTA comparative phylogeographic model
+ * Reviewing some of the key model parameters and outputs.
 (1.5 hours)
+* (Hands-on w/ ML Inference)[PTA_Inference.md] [1.5 hr]
  * Machine learning inference using simulations and toy empirical data.
-(1.5 hours)

 ## CompPhylo Mexico City 2023 Group Photo
 Don't forget to get a nice group photo!